The True Cost of Free Digital Signage Software

 3. Limited Hardware Compatibility

-Some free software only works with specific media players or operating systems (looking at you, Raspberry Pi purists).
+Some free software’s core features only work with specific media players or operating systems (looking at you, Raspberry Pi purists).
 That’s great if you’ve got one screen and a DIY attitude.
-Not so great when your setup grows and suddenly your “free” platform won’t play nice with your new display.
+Not so great when your setup grows and suddenly your “free” platform won’t play nice with your new android device or SoC display.

 4. Support That’s Basically a Wiki and a Prayer